JetBrains-Research/llm-guide-refactorings/README.md

 Moreover, the telemetry data file or data is not automatically sent anywhere.
 It exists only on the user's machine, it's in JSON human-readable format, and the choice of sharing this file with the authors belongs solely to the user.

+### Where to find the telemetry data file?
+The file containing the telemetry data described above can be found in the folder where your IntelliJ Idea IDE saves the log files, then look for this path **ef_plugin_logs/ef_telemetry_data.log**.
+For example, for me, on a Mac it's in `~/Library/Logs/JetBrains/IntelliJIdea2023.1/ef_plugin_logs/ef_telemetry_data.log`.